browserengineering/book/book/accessibility.md

-Thanks to our work in this chapter, our rendering pipeline now basically has two different outputs: a display list for visual interaction, and an accessibility tree for screen-reader interaction.
+Thanks to our work in this chapter, our rendering pipeline now basically has two different outputs: a display list for visual interaction, and an accessibility tree for screen reader interaction.
 Many users will use just one or the other.
 However, it can also be valuable to use both together.
 For example, a user might have limited vision---able to make out the general items on a web page but unable to read the text.
-Such a user might use their mouse to navigate the page, but need the items under the mouse to be read to them by a screen-reader.
+Such a user might use their mouse to navigate the page, but need the items under the mouse to be read to them by a screen reader.

 Let's try that.
 Implementing this particular feature requires each accessibility node to know about its geometry on the page.
-The user could then instruct the screen-reader to determine which object is under the mouse (via [hit testing][hit-test]) and read it aloud.
+The user could then instruct the screen reader to determine which object is under the mouse (via [hit testing][hit-test]) and read it aloud.

 [hit-test]: https://chromium.googlesource.com/chromium/src/+/HEAD/docs/accessibility/browser/how_a11y_works_3.md#Hit-testing